HonoluluHenk/statemachine/README.md

     	}
     ```

-    See [src/test/java/ch/christophlinder/statemachine/demo/] for more demo invocations.
+    See (src/test/java/ch/christophlinder/statemachine/demo/) for more demo invocations.

 ​

+# Licensing

+This software is distributed under the LGPL, see (LICENSE) for more details.